 Can I drive in Puerto Rico with a US license plate?

 Yes, you can drive in Puerto Rico with a US license plate.
-Puerto Rico is a territory of the United States that recognizes all valid US driver's licenses.
-This means your state driver's license is sufficient for you to drive legally on the island.
+Puerto Rico is a territory of the United States that recognizes all valid US driver's licenses, meaning your state license is sufficient to drive legally on the island.
+This also extends to vehicles with US license plates as long as they meet local requirements and the driver has a Puerto Rico DL or a valid U.S. driver's license.
+For more information, refer to the Puerto Rico DMV website, pr.gov USA, which offers detailed guidelines for drivers.

 Is it easy to drive in Puerto Rico?

-Driving in Puerto Rico can be straightforward, with well-maintained main highways and modern navigation aids like internet services like Google Maps.
+Driving in Puerto Rico can be straightforward, with well-maintained main highways and modern navigation aids like mobile apps and internet services such as Google Maps.
 However, urban areas like San Juan may have dense traffic and aggressive driving behaviors.

 What countries don't accept a US driver's license?

 Some countries may not accept a US driver's license outright or have stringent requirements for American drivers.
 In these cases, you would likely need to obtain a local driver's license or an International Driving Permit (IDP) to drive legally.
-It's crucial to research the specific requirements for each country, such as what side of the road they drive in Puerto Rico before you plan to drive internationally.
+If you're planning to cultivate connections internationally, researching specific requirements is critical.
+For example, while Puerto Rico accepts all valid U.S. licenses, some regions may require additional documentation.
+Check the Puerto Rico Department of Motor Vehicles for travel-specific requirements.

 Do I need an international driver's license for Puerto Rico?